MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-SharingPolicy.md

 ### -Domains
 The Domains parameter specifies the domains to which this sharing policy applies and the sharing policy actions.
 Values for this parameter take the format: 'Domain: SharingPolicyAction'.

+There are two special domain values:
+- "*" (asterisk a.k.a.
+'Sharing with all domains') - used for sharing with external federated organizations such as another Office 365 or on-premises Exchange organization
+- "Anonymous" - used for sharing with external non-federated organizations and individuals with internet access

 The following sharing policy action values can be used:

 - CalendarSharingFreeBusySimple: Share free/busy hours only